CA-ma/fizzbuzz_challenge/README.md

 * The variable 'result' is assigned the fizzBuzz instance with the argument 'value' and the function '.check' applied.
 * The variable 'result' is displayed on the webpage at 'displayDiv'

-9. A CDN is a web-based service where scripts, databases, security keys, nor other types of information are provided to a web development framework via a server.
+9. A content delivery network - CDN - is a web-based service where scripts, databases, security keys, or other types of information are provided to a web deployment framework via a server.
 The framework is linked to the server with a web address.
 In this particular project, the framework is linked to the CDN server with web links defined in the header of the index.html file.

 ## Authors
 Max Aubain